hMRI-group/hMRI-toolbox-docs/docs/development/contribute.md

   (e.g. a test case demonstrating a bug), or providing suggestions on how to address the issue.
 - by tidying up issues: link duplicate issues, suggest new issue labels, go through open issues and suggest closing old ones, ask clarifying questions on recently opened issues to move the discussion forward.
-- by helping to resolve an issue: by opening a [pull request](#pull-requests) with the modified code that resolves the issue.
+- by helping to resolve an issue: by opening a [pull request](#developments-and-pull-requests) with the modified code that resolves the issue.

 When opening an issue, first check whether an issue on the same or related topic already exists.
-If not, go ahead! but make sure you include the following information:
+If not, go ahead, but make sure you include the following information:

 - description of the issue (obviously!): as complete as possible, including error messages, code snippets, type of input, screenshot of image output, options...